-While the purchaser should have a good idea of the business that they are buying, the last thing they want is for some nasty skeletons to appear from the cupboards, while you are enjoying your new-found freedom.
+While the purchaser should have a good idea of the business that they are buying, the last thing you want is for some nasty skeletons to appear from the cupboard while you are enjoying your new-found freedom.
 For example, they would not want to discover a problem over rights of access or a major dispute with a key supplier which could disrupt their ability to carry on the business.
-Consequently, they will demand warranties from the seller.
+Consequently, they will demand warranties from you.

-‘Alongside the matter of the price for the business, the issue of warranties will be one of the biggest concerns to anyone selling a business’ says Dermot Callinan, a corporate specialist with Myers & Co Solicitors in Stoke-on-Trent.
+‘Alongside the matter of the price for the business, the issue of warranties will be one of the biggest concerns to anyone selling a business’ says Dermot Callinan, Director and corporate specialist with Myers & Co.
 ‘The buyer has no legal protection in respect of the assets and liabilities which are being purchased; so, representations made by the seller in the warranties provide important clarity on the target company.’

 What is a warranty?

 During the sale process, you will need to disclose information to the buyer via due diligence.
 It will be necessary to give some form of written statement (a warranty) which gives the buyer some contractual protection over the value in the business.
 This information will relate to the target company such as the accounts, details of employees, premises and the commercial contracts with suppliers and customers.

 For example, you may give a warranty as to the status of a commercial contract which you believe will deliver a specific financial outcome.
 If this is inaccurate or false, then the buyer could claim for breach of warranty if they can prove the breach and quantify the loss.

 Types of warranties

 The extent and nature of the warranties that a seller will be asked to enter into is driven by both the structure of the target business and the value of the target.
 As a general rule of thumb, the greater the value of the target company the more extensive the level of warranties will be.

 There are a number of common areas that warranties focus on and these include: